stellar/soroban-quest/quests/1-hello-world/README.md

 ### Check your Quest Answer

 You've done the hard work, and you're ready to see if it has paid off!
-Run the following command to verify your work:
+Run the following command to verify your work.

 ```bash
 sq check 1 # use whichever quest number you are trying to verify
 ```

-If you still haven't completed KYC and/or tax submission, you'll be reminded one more time that you can't claim XLM rewards without them.
+If you still haven't completed KYC and/or tax submission, you'll be reminded one more time that you can't claim XLM awards without them.
 If you still have more work to do, you'll be given a clue as to what you might be missing.

 ### Claim your Badge